2025 Summer Research Opportunities with the Bill Lane Center for the American West: Organized Projects

 The Center’s Research Program supports undergraduate students to undertake original research with faculty, working full-time for 35+ hours per week for 10 consecutive weeks during Summer 2025.
 Students meet regularly with their mentor(s) to discuss research goals and plans.
 The Center also organizes regular gatherings among its summer research students to foster community.
 Summer research students present their results during the Bill Lane Center’s seminar series on the American West during fall quarter.

-We are currently seeking students interested in contributing to the following on-going research projects organized by the Center.
+We are currently seeking students interested in contributing to research projects organized by the Center.
 Students will focus on one of these topics, and will make a defined contribution while also working on a team with other students.
 Students will be mentored by the Center’s director Prof. Bruce Cain as well as the research manager Dr. Esther Conrad.

-- Analysis of policies and incentives to advance repurposing of land to reduce groundwater use and promote groundwater recharge
+- Analysis of policies and incentives to advance repurposing of land to reduce groundwater use and promote groundwater recharge in California and the West;

-Promoting a just transition away from fossil fuels in California and the West: in collaboration with partners such as the Governor’s Office for Business and Economic Development and others, students may contribute research on the following topic areas:
+Promoting a just transition away from fossil fuels in California and the West: in collaboration with the Governor’s Office for Business and Economic Development, a team of students will contribute to our on-going efforts to understand barriers to transitioning municipal fleets to zero emission vehicles and recommend strategies to address them.

 Undergraduate students from all years and disciplines are encouraged to apply.
 Coterm students are eligible if they are paying undergraduate tuition in Spring 2025.
 Eligibility for this program follows VPUE student research eligibility guidelines.
 Please review these requirements in detail before applying.
 In particular, please note: